FRC1740/Swerve2024/README.md

 * Swerve specifications
 * general position and idea GroundIntake
 * The Horn
 The Horn is the main intake and shooter on our robot.
+It can score in the speaker and amp.
+It currently has no trap support.
 * general position and idea Climber

 ### Subsystems